Twin Capital Management Inc. Has $2.39 Million Stake in The Trade Desk, Inc. (NASDAQ:TTD)

-Several other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Versor Investments LP bought a new stake in shares of Trade Desk during the second quarter worth about $695,000.
-Mirabella Financial Services LLP bought a new stake in Trade Desk in the second quarter valued at approximately $10,008,000.
-Lincoln National Corp boosted its holdings in Trade Desk by 1.4% in the second quarter.
-Lincoln National Corp now owns 14,876 shares of the technology company’s stock valued at $1,149,000 after acquiring an additional 202 shares during the last quarter.
-Ascent Wealth Partners LLC boosted its holdings in Trade Desk by 3.9% in the second quarter.
-Ascent Wealth Partners LLC now owns 18,957 shares of the technology company’s stock valued at $1,504,000 after acquiring an additional 719 shares during the last quarter.
-Finally, American International Group Inc. boosted its holdings in Trade Desk by 25.5% in the second quarter.
-American International Group Inc. now owns 8,196 shares of the technology company’s stock valued at $633,000 after acquiring an additional 1,666 shares during the last quarter.
-68.23% of the stock is currently owned by institutional investors.
+A number of other institutional investors and hedge funds have also bought and sold shares of TTD.
+Vanguard Group Inc. grew its stake in Trade Desk by 0.7% in the 1st quarter.
+Vanguard Group Inc. now owns 39,911,814 shares of the technology company’s stock valued at $2,763,893,000 after purchasing an additional 263,838 shares during the period.
+BlackRock Inc. grew its stake in Trade Desk by 2.1% in the 1st quarter.
+BlackRock Inc. now owns 21,767,862 shares of the technology company’s stock valued at $1,325,880,000 after purchasing an additional 452,667 shares during the period.
+JPMorgan Chase & Co. grew its stake in Trade Desk by 61.6% in the 1st quarter.
+JPMorgan Chase & Co. now owns 19,593,717 shares of the technology company’s stock valued at $1,193,453,000 after purchasing an additional 7,471,935 shares during the period.
+Price T Rowe Associates Inc. MD increased its holdings in Trade Desk by 0.9% in the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 14,447,010 shares of the technology company’s stock worth $647,660,000 after acquiring an additional 135,704 shares during the last quarter.
+Finally, T. Rowe Price Investment Management Inc. increased its holdings in Trade Desk by 10.2% in the 4th quarter.
+T. Rowe Price Investment Management Inc. now owns 13,367,719 shares of the technology company’s stock worth $599,275,000 after acquiring an additional 1,239,936 shares during the last quarter.
+68.23% of the stock is owned by hedge funds and other institutional investors.

 Analyst Ratings Changes

-Trade Desk (NASDAQ:TTD – Get Free Report) last released its earnings results on Wednesday, August 9th.
-The technology company reported $0.07 earnings per share for the quarter, missing analysts’ consensus estimates of $0.08 by ($0.01).
-The firm had revenue of $464.25 million during the quarter, compared to the consensus estimate of $455.21 million.
-Trade Desk had a return on equity of 6.43% and a net margin of 7.46%.
-As a group, sell-side analysts anticipate that The Trade Desk, Inc. will post 0.48 EPS for the current year.
+Trade Desk (NASDAQ:TTD – Get Free Report) last announced its quarterly earnings data on Wednesday, August 9th.
+The technology company reported $0.07 earnings per share for the quarter, missing the consensus estimate of $0.08 by ($0.01).
+Trade Desk had a net margin of 7.46% and a return on equity of 6.43%.
+The company had revenue of $464.25 million during the quarter, compared to the consensus estimate of $455.21 million.
+As a group, equities analysts predict that The Trade Desk, Inc. will post 0.48 earnings per share for the current year.

 The Trade Desk, Inc operates as a technology company in the United States and internationally.
 The company operates a self-service cloud-based platform that allows buyers to plan, manage, optimize, and measure data-driven digital advertising campaigns across various ad formats and channels, including video, display, audio, digital-out-of-home, native, and social on various devices, such as computers, mobile devices, televisions, and streaming devices.